Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Interaction Models

 where $\Delta\tilde{E}=2.76$\,MeV for the carbon nucleus~\cite{isotope:firestone_shirley_baglin_chu_zipkin_1997}.
 This correction takes into account the fact that neutrons are more deeply bound in the nucleus than protons due to the absence of the Coulomb potential.
 In the case of SF$^*$, this correction approximately reproduces the removal energy corresponding to the first and second discrete excited states of $^{11}\text{C}^*$ (with excitation energies at 2.00\,MeV and 4.80\,MeV).
 The results of applying this correction for both SF and SF$^{*}$ will be discussed in this paper.
-In the high-removal energy and high-momentum region, the SF and SF* models include a non-negligible contribution from short-range correlations (SRCs).
-In NEUT, events with $E_m>100\,$MeV or $|\bold{p}|>300$\,MeV are defined as originating from SRCs, which contribute approximately 20\% of the total strength.
-For these events, the target nucleon is assumed to exist as part of a correlated nucleon pair in a back-to-back configuration, and the correlated partner nucleon is emitted from the nucleus with momentum opposite to that of the initial target nucleon.
+Pauli blocking is implemented using a simple step function, which requires the momentum of the outgoing nucleon to exceed the Fermi surface $p_F=209$\,MeV~\cite{SF:PhysRevD.72.053005}.
+In the high-removal energy and high-momentum region, the SF and SF$^{*}$ models include a non-negligible contribution from short-range correlations (SRCs).
+In NEUT, events with $\tilde{E}>100\,$MeV or $|\mathbf{p}|>300$\,MeV are defined as originating from SRCs.
+The SRCs, according to the NEUT definition, account for approximately 10\% of the total integrated SF probability.
+Their contribution to the CCQE cross section is energy dependent: at the KDAR neutrino energy of 235.5\,MeV it is about 1\%, while at higher neutrino energies it can reach approximately 7\%.
+For these events, the target nucleon is assumed to exist as part of a correlated nucleon pair in a back-to-back configuration, and the correlated partner nucleon has momentum opposite to that of the initial target nucleon.
+In such events, both nucleons undergo subsequent FSI.

 Unlike the SF approach, the ED-RMF model, which was recently implemented in NEUT as discussed in Ref.~\cite{McKean:2025}, uses an unfactorised treatment.
 The benefit of this approach is that the initial and final states are treated in a consistent theoretical framework.
 In this description, the hadron tensor $H^{\mu\nu}_{\kappa}$ for a given nuclear shell, $\kappa$, is given as